ServiceNowDevProgram/code-snippets/GlideFilter/CaseSensitiveSearch/README.md

-# 🔄 ServiceNow Fix Script: Normalize "prod" Environment Using GlideFilter
+# ServiceNow Fix Script: Normalize "prod" Environment Using GlideFilter

-## 📌 Problem Statement
+## Problem Statement

-In many ServiceNow environments, custom fields like `u_environment` on tables such as `change_request` often contain inconsistent variants of the same logical value, for example:
+In many ServiceNow environments, custom fields like `u_environment` on tables such as `change_request` often contain inconsistent variants of the same logical value, for example: `prod`, `PROD`, `Prod`,`PrOd`, `pRoD` etc.

-- `prod`
-- `PROD`
-- `Prod`
-- `PrOd`
-- `pRoD`

 These inconsistencies cause:
-- Confusion in reports
+- Bad or inconsistent reports
-- Broken automation rules
+- Broken automation rules like BR or flow with condition
-- Poor data hygiene
+- And, Poor data hygiene or dirty values

-This script identifies and normalizes all case-variant values of `"prod"` to a consistent format: `"Prod"`.

 ---

-## 🚀 Solution: Fix Script Using GlideFilter
+## Solution: Fix Script or Background Script Using GlideFilter

-We use **`GlideFilter`** with **case-sensitive matching** to cleanly and securely identify inconsistent values.
-This avoids multiple `if` conditions or regular expressions.
+We use **`GlideFilter`** with **case-sensitive matching** to securely identify inconsistent values to avoid multiple `if` conditions or regular expressions.

 ---

-## ✅ Practical Example
+## Example

-Instead of writing custom logic like this:
+Instead of writing custom logic with if statement like this:

 ```javascript
 var env = gr.u_environment.toString().toLowerCase();